CodingMadness/Hexa.NET.Raylib/README.md

 # Hexa.NET.Raylib

-Hexa.NET.Raylib is a minimal C# wrapper for the Raylib library, providing a thin, 1:1 binding to Raylib's C functions.
+Hexa.NET.Raylib is a minimal C# wrapper for the (current master branch) of Raylib library, providing a thin, 1:1 binding to Raylib's C functions.
 This wrapper is designed for developers who need direct access to the Raylib library's functionality from C#, without added complexity or overhead.

 ## Features